shreytheshreyas/tp/docs/UserGuide.md

 * The `PROJECT_INDEX` must be a positive integer.
 * The project must exist before a description can be added.
+* You must be in HomeView before adding a description to a project.

 Example of usage:

-* `description p/1 d/Project for Comapany X`.
+* `description p/1 d/Project for Company X`.
 Adds the description `Project for Company X` to the first project.

 ### Deleting a project: `delete`